veelo/gettext/readme.md

 - Concatenations of translatable strings, untranslated strings and single chars are supported, even in initializers.
 - Arrays of translatable strings are supported, also when statically initialized.
 - Plural forms are language dependent.
-- Multiple identical strings are translated once<!--, unless they are given different contexts WIP-->.
+- Multiple identical strings are translated once, unless they are given different contexts.
 - Notes to the translator can be attached to individual translatable strings.
 - Code occurrences of strings are communicated to the translator.
 - Available languages are discovered and selected at run-time.